apache/stanbol/entityhub/indexing/dblp/README.md

 Indexing took about 3h on a normal hard disk and about 40min on a SSD (on a 2010 MacBook Pro).

-### (4) Using the precomputed Index:
+### (4) Using the precomputed Index

-After the indexing completes the distribution folder will contain two files
+After the indexing completes the distribution folder

-1. dblp.solrindex.ref: This contains the configuration for the SolrIndex.
-It does not contain the data and is intended to be used to provide configurations without the need to also include the precomputed index.
-When loading this file to Apache Stanbol (typically via the Apache Sling Installer Framework) the Stanbol DataFileProvder service will ask for the binary data.
+    /indexing/dist

+will contain two files

+1. `dblp.solrindex.zip`: This is the ZIP archive with the indexed data.
+This file will be requested by the Apache Stanbol Data File Provider after installing the Bundle described above.
+To install the data you need copy this file to the "/sling/datafiles" folder within the working directory of your Stanbol Server.

-2. dblp.solrindex.zip: This is the ZIP archive with the precomputed data.
+2. `org.apache.stanbol.data.site.dblp-{version}.jar`: This is a Bundle
-Typically you will need to copy this file to the data directory of the Apache Stanbol DataFileProvider (defaults to "sling/datafiles").
+   that can be installed to any OSGI environment running the Apache Stanbol Entityhub (for instance using the Apache Felix web console under http://server:port/system/console - with account admin / admin by default).

+   When started it will create and configure:

+   * a "ReferencedSite" accessible at "http://{host}/{root}/entityhub/site/dblp"
+   * a "Cache" used to connect the ReferencedSite with your Data and
+   * a "SolrYard" that managed the data indexed by this utility.

+In case you install the bundle before copying the "dblp.solrindex.zip" to "/sling/datafiles" you will need to restart the dblp "SolrYard" instance.

 ## Using DBLP as Referenced Site of the Entityhub